latlan1/baml-pdf-parsing/README.md

    - fuzzywuzzy has an optional speedup (python-Levenshtein).
 Add it if desired: uv add python-Levenshtein

+Ensure that the ANTHROPIC_API_KEY is set in a .env file.

 Follow (guide)[https://docs.boundaryml.com/guide/installation-language/python] to setup BAML
 ```
 uv init